OUT with old, tired business planning methods.

-What you have created is a Living Business Plan – it will give you the focus you need to get your most important projects done AND it gives you flexibility to shift things as your business opportunities change and evolve.
+What you have created is a Living Business Plan – it will give you the focus you need to get your most important projects done AND it gives you the flexibility to shift things as your business opportunities change and evolve.

 You want to work with your Creative Business Plan each day.
-Then set aside time in your calendar to review and update weekly, monthly, quarterly and yearly.
-It doesn’t have to take long to check in and make adjustments.
+Then set aside time in your calendar to review and update weekly, monthly, quarterly, and yearly.
+It doesn’t have to take long to check-in and make adjustments.

-Using this process of gives you focus and flow – two key components for busy idea-ladened entrepreneurs!
+Using this process gives you focus and flow – two key components for busy idea-ladened entrepreneurs!
 You’ll have more success if you use it!

 Phase 10: Set Yourself Up For Success

-Share it with your team, your mastermind and your coach.
-They can help you stay accountable, give you ideas and will appreciate knowing where you are going so they can support you!
+Share it with your team, your mastermind, and your coach.
+They can help you stay accountable, give you ideas, and will appreciate knowing where you are going so they can support you!